Naylor RBI single in 7th, Indians avoid sweep vs Pirates

 The Pirates had runners on first and third and one out in the seventh, but Trevor Stephan got Gregory Polanco to pop out and Adam Frazier to fly out.

-Brubaker retired the first 13 batters until Harold Ramirez hit a drive into the left-field bleachers to put the Indians up 1-0 with one out in the fifth.
+Brubaker retired the first 13 batters until Ramirez hit a drive into the left-field bleachers to put the Indians up 1-0 with one out in the fifth.
 Ramirez homered twice Saturday.

+“You can tell our guys love (Ramirez),” Francona said.
+“Brings energy and gives you an honest day’s effort.
+He’s really been really helpful, so important to our team.
+We play him everywhere in the outfield.
+He hits everywhere.
+He just seems to get his barrel to the ball.”

 Jacob Stallings tied it 1-all with a two-out single off Phil Maton (2-0) in the sixth.